richardvan/richardvan.github.io/pages/about.md

 description: Richard Van Personal Website
 ---

 Richard Van is a well-rounded individual with experience in attempting his own startup, traveling the world, and working as a developer for five years.
-He enjoys leveraging technology to do new things.
+He enjoys exploring new technologies and leveraging code to do cool things.

+[文](https://en.wiktionary.org/wiki/%E6%96%87)[英](https://en.wiktionary.org/wiki/%E8%8B%B1)[康](https://en.wiktionary.org/wiki/%E6%96%87) is his Chinese name.
+The pinyin translation is Wen Ying Kang.
+The Vietnamese translation is [Văn](https://en.wiktionary.org/wiki/v%C4%83n#Vietnamese) [Anh](https://en.wiktionary.org/wiki/Anh) [Khăng](http://meaningoffirstname.blogspot.com/2009/08/khang-name-meanings-of-khang-baby-names.html).
+He speaks Cantonese at home with his family and is commonly referred to as Hong.

 In his early life, he was born in Reno, Nevada where he attended public school for K-12 education.